 List of Endorsing Bodies for Innovator and Startup Visas

-Today, the Start Up and Innovator visa routes open.
 In our previous posts, we broke down the general and specific requirements for Start-up and Innovator visas.
 We pointed out that whichever of the routes you follow, your business will need to be endorsed by a Home Office approved endorsing body.
-The Home Office has now published a list of endorsing bodies for both Start up and Innovator visas.
-In this post we have fleshed out the list of business endorsing bodies for both Start-ups and Innovators.
+The Home Office has now published a list of Innovator visa endorsing bodies and a list of Start-up visa endorsing bodies.
+In this post we have fleshed out the list of endorsing bodies for Innovator visa and Start-up visa applications.

 According to the Home Office Guidance the endorsing bodies can “decide whether to accept open applications or to only issue endorsements to business founders you are already working with through your existing activities.”
 If the bodies choose to accept open applications, it is recommended (but not required) that they set out clearly any parameters they wish to apply on the types of business they will endorse, to avoid receiving unsuitable applications.